Fit for a king: Villa wins 5-1 in front of Prince William

-NORWICH, England — Aston Villa produced a performance fit for a king in its 5-1 win over Norwich in the Premier League on Saturday.

-Britain’s Prince William — heir to the throne and also a big Villa fan — was in the stands at Norwich’s Carrow Road stadium with Catherine, Duchess of Cambridge, and their children to watch a one-sided match between two promoted teams.
+William, who is president of the English Football Association, has previously said he would “love” to attend soccer matches with his son, but he would have to “pass that by” Catherine.
+In 2015, William said it would be “fantastic” if his then 22-month-old son decided to follow Villa.

+Villa is back in the Premier League this season after a three-year absence, and posted its biggest win so far against Norwich.
-Brazilian striker Wesley scored two goals, then had a penalty saved, in the first half.

-Jack Grealish, Conor Hourihane and Douglas Luiz added further goals for Villa against the injury-hit home side in the second half.
+Brazilian striker Wesley scored two goals, then had a penalty saved, in the first half before Jack Grealish, Conor Hourihane and Douglas Luiz added further goals for Villa.

-Josip Drmic scored a late consolation for Norwich, which has lost five of its last six league games to slip to third-to-last place.
+Actor Tom Hanks is another famous Villa fan and has attended one of the team’s games.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports